MalloryHaigh/pe-course-tutorials/pocketidp.md

 You’ll only need guest access to continue from here; click the button in Backstage to login.
 Click “Create”, and create a new service from one of the two available templates. **Note the name of your application!**

 You’ll be able to view the repository of this created app, see it in Backstage, and it also now will show up in the Humanitec UI.
-Wait for it to finish deploying before accessing the app via the URL in the Humanitec UI — just like before, make sure to add `:8443` to the end of the URL to access (ex: `https://your-app.localhost:8443`).
+Wait for it to finish deploying before accessing the app via the URL in the Humanitec UI which will be the app name you selected in Backstage plus a random string of letters — just like before, make sure to add `:8443` to the end of the URL to access (ex: `https://your-app-abcd.localhost:8443`).

 ## PE Golden Path: Add a New Database Resource